 CloudVision, under the hood, taps into Arista’s core offering, Extensible Operating System or EOS.

-He hopes this super-granularity is going to continue to be a big differentiator for the platform, as it competes with newer solutions.
+He hopes this super-granularity is going to continue to be the big differentiator for the platform, as it competes with newer solutions.

 “We built it as a scale-out, multi-tenant, cloud service architecture knowing that this is where we wanted to go.”